 A bit of a history lesson of the bike scene back in the day.
 Some of ya may think this is bigoted and nasty but it's the way it was for the most part.
 Women for example were mostly looked at as the bike washers and the pee pad occupants and beer fetchers.
 I know what you ladies are thinking, what a bunch of cavemen (probably allot worse I'm betting though?)
 That's the way it was though for the most part, women just didn't ride around by themselves or on their own scoots very much except for the unusual ladies the ones that really didn't take shit from any one, I rode with a few.
 One of the famous ones was the late Marla Garber and her dog Scooter.
 She rode her Decker every where I don't think there was a guy that had as many miles on their bike as she did, including me.
 My hats off to her R. I. P. Marla.

 So my first one was a 1987 XLH 883 Sportster.
 Not a big bike for a 6', 195 lb. dude back in those days.
-I was married to the first wife back then (She was a bitch though and I kept the bike when we divorced) , my idea was eventually I'd move up to an FLH and she'd get the XLH so there was method behind the madness.
+I was married to the first wife back then (She is a bitch though and I hope Ken has a good time with her the asshole) anyhow, I kept the bike when we divorced , my idea was eventually I'd move up to an FLH and she'd get the XLH so there was method behind the madness.
 Anyhow soon as I got that Sporty home I got busy ripping it apart and changing it.
-First thing I did was loose the stock exhaust for straight slash cut drag pipes and an E-Shorty Carb from S&S. Then I put on 3.5 gal split gas tanks and an old style dash, lost the turn signals, and put on some highway pegs so I could stretch out my legs and I nice Corbin Gunslinger seat for my ass to sit on.
+First thing I did was lose the stock exhaust for straight slash cut drag pipes and an E-Shorty Carb from S&S. Then I put on 3.5 gal split gas tanks and an old style dash, lost the turn signals, and put on some highway pegs so I could stretch out my legs and I nice Corbin Gunslinger seat for my ass to sit on.
 I rode like this for a time.
 In fact the bike and I and the X (yuck) went clear across Canada from Ontario to B.C. down to Montana and all the way across the U.S. to Michigan and back into Canada.
 Rode to Pennsylvania and the mountains, did Daytona Beach, FL.
 Rode to Maine, Connecticut, Vermont.
 Back and forth in Ontario to hundreds of bike events and parties.
 Shangri-la Park owned by the Satan's Choice M/C in Ontario.
 I saw Steppenwolf there at least 3-4 times alone even drinking with John Kay, good times from what I remember.

 In that time I also went to The only Harley-Davidson Factory endorsed Canadian school for technicians and got certified (1993).
 I was in Alberta during the coldest winter in a long time, like 35 below 0, only thing that kept ya thawed enough to walk was the booze.
 Anyhow I gained enormous knowledge, the schools boast was you will build a 200k shovelhead engine and we did.
 This thing was so accurately built it would last 200k miles no problem.
 Anyhow, to get back to the Sporty, when I got home I had the bike builder bug again and proceeded to once again transform the Sporty.
 I bored 1/2" out of each cylinder and added S&S rods, 3.5" pistons, S&S adjustable Pushrods, High performance coil and ignition module, Tripoli Wishbone Softail Frame, Mid apes, and J-Brake Billet forward controls, and a wide glide conversion kit.
 Also ported and polished the heads.